Our Top Solutions for iPhone Headphone Jack Not Working

 - Try different pair of headphones

-To determine if the issue is software-related, try connecting a different pair of headphones to your iPhone.
-If the new headphones work fine, then it’s likely a problem with your original headphones.
-If the new headphones also don’t work, then it could be a software or hardware issue.
+To identify whether your headphone jack not working issue is caused by software or hardware, try connecting a different pair of headphones to your iPhone.
+If the new headphones work properly, the problem likely lies with your original headphones.
+However, if the headphone jack is still not working with a different set, it could point to either a software glitch or a hardware malfunction within the jack itself.

 It’s possible that debris or lint is stuck in your headphone jack, causing your iPhone to think that headphones are plugged in.
 It could also be a software glitch that is not properly detecting the removal of headphones.